AutomationDirect/ProductivityBlocks/README.md

 ## Installation
 Before installing ProductivityBlocks, please install the [Arduino Editor](https://www.arduino.cc/en/Main/Software).
-ProductivityBlocks is a tool for the Arduino software, and will not work properly unless the Arduino software is installed.
+ProductivityBlocks is a tool for the Arduino Editor, and will not work properly unless the editor is installed.

 ### Windows: